 I was also baptized into the thrills of piloting a slingshot dragster.
 On one of my early full runs down the track, I got a face-full of oil that blew out of the breathers, covering my goggles.
 I was going 160 or so at night, blind, on the poorly lighted shutdown area of the track.
 I flipped my goggles up and got more oil on my glasses, but managed to see well enough to steer on down the track.
 Fortunately, Tri-City was a very long track where I didn't even need to use the chute to safely stop.

-We did manage to meet another low-budget team, Ogle and Robinson, who lived near us and gave us some tips on all the things that we were doing wrong.
+We did manage to meet another low-budget team, Ogle and Robinson, who lived near us and gave us some tips on many of the things that we were doing wrong.
 We even took a trip with them up to Ubly Dragway -- a small, unsanctioned strip in Michigan's "Thumb" -- to make a few practice runs without the pressures of running at a busier track.
 Well, we were the fastest cars there that day, so the manager talked us into doing a sort of "match race" with each other.
 I think that we made it down the strip OK, but this was certainly the first time that we heard our names being called out over the P.A. system.
 This was starting to be pretty cool!

 The season ended without our ever having contended in a real event, but at least we were meeting people and starting to get some useful advice and help.
 We had high hopes for the next season.